-The budget as prescribed on Exhibit C-1 is the detail one as maintained by the Office Secretary.
-It is in agreement in total to the approved budget; however, the detail of the approved budget was undeterminable.
-There were four (4) line items overexpended; however the total budget was not.
+The budget as prescribed on Exhibit C-1 is the detail one as maintained by the Office Secretary and it is in agreement in total to the approved budget.
+There were three (3) line items overexpended; however the total budget was not.